 1. Logistics: Remove external stress.
 The NAPLEX is stressful enough trying to remember material, assess questions, and commit to the right answer.
 Take any logistic issues out of the equation!
 Some examples of this include:

-B. Get a great night of sleep.
+B. Get a good night of sleep.
 Remember from last week's column...you can't cram.
 Get plenty of rest the night before.
-The last time I took my BCPS recertification exam, I got plenty of sleep the night before and ate breakfast at my favorite restaurant just a few hours before the exam.
+Recently when I retook my BCPS exam I got plenty of sleep the night before and ate breakfast at my favorite restaurant just a few hours before the exam.
 It calmed me tremendously before I successfully passed the test.

-C. Make sure your ID and Authorization to Test (ATT) match.
-There is a good explanation of what works and what does not work in the application bulletin (see last week's column for link to candidate's guide).
-Yes...testing centers do turn students away whose ATT doesn't match the ID in the prescribed manner by NABP (have had it happen to multiple students over my tenure as a faculty member).
+C. Make sure your ID and ATT match.
+There is a good explanation of what works and what does not work in the application bulletin.
+Yes...testing centers do turn students away who's ATT doesn't match the ID in the prescribed manner by NABP (have had it happen to multiple students over my tenure).

 2. Study what you don't know.
-Students love to study areas and medications they are familiar with like diabetes (metformin), hypertension (ACE-inhibitors), etc. Why?
-It makes you feel good.
-Second, because most work in a community setting, they know the drugs well because of repetition in seeing them over and over.
-What are your areas that need improvement?
-Storage/Administration?
+My students love to study areas and medications they are familiar with like diabetes (metformin), hypertension (HCTZ), etc. Why?
+First it makes them feel good.
+Second, because most of them work in a community setting and they know the drugs well.
+What are your weak areas?
+Oncology?
 HIV?
-Calculations?
 Spend some time longitudinally focusing on those areas that are weak spots.
 Make flash cards and spend a few minutes daily studying those troublesome areas over time as opposed to one time before the exam.
 Before you know it...your weakness will become your strength.

 This is also why I believe attending a live review is very helpful.
-It forces you to pay attention for a full day to help prepare you to be mentally ready for a long exam.
-In our live reviews that we give across the country, students struggle to focus especially on the first day of the review.
-However by days 2 and 3, they are locked in and able to focus for longer.
+It forces you to pay attention for hours on end to help prepare you to be mentally ready for a long exam.
+In our live reviews, students are amazed that they are able to pay attention for 3 straight days for that period of time.
+Again, simulating this part of the exam is important.

-4. Minimize/Avoid social media prior to exam.
+4. Minimize/Avoid social media for a few weeks prior to exam.
 I love social media as an educational tool (Feel free to follow me on Twitter: @blandman19).
 However... it is really hard to focus during a 6-hour examination at baseline.
 Additionally, attention span is really difficult to maintain when you are used to quick bits of information over and over again similar to what many social media platforms offer.
 I would substitute studying (of course) and reading instead of "doom scrolling" to train yourself to concentrate so you can do well on what will be many case-based questions requiring often complex assessments on the exam.
-Therefore, I recommend taking a brief hiatus (2-3 weeks) from social media in order to help you maximize attention span and enhance your ability to concentrate for long periods of time.
-Missing one word or one detail (e.g. allergy, lab, etc.) in a case-based question can be the difference in choosing the right answer!
+Therefore, I recommend taking a brief hiatus (2-3 weeks) from social media in order to help you maximize attention span and the ability to concentrate for long periods of time.
+Missing one word or one detail in a question can be the difference in choosing the right answer!

-Excited for you as you prepare in 2023 to pass the NAPLEX but more importantly provide outstanding care for your patients.
-Next week we will return to more didactic discussion with a question on influenza.
-Tis the season.
+Excited for you as you prepare in 2022 to pass the NAPLEX but more importantly provide outstanding care for your patients.
+Next week we will return to more didactic discussion.

 See you next week!